How Are Air Mattresses Made?

 Advantages of Rubber Air Mattresses

-Here are a few advantages of going in for an airbed manufactured from rubber and textile-reinforced urethane.
+Here are a few advantages of using an airbed manufactured from rubber and textile-reinforced urethane.

 Thicker and Puncture-Resistant

-The advantage of textile reinforced urethane is they are more puncture-resistant and thicker than PVC.
-This means that buying a mattress made from one of these gives you more comfort and durability.
+The advantage of textile-reinforced urethane is they are more puncture-resistant and thicker than PVC.
+This means buying a mattress made from one of these gives you more comfort and durability.

-True, there may be lots of ways to fix punctures in your mattress.
+True, there may be many ways to fix punctures in your mattress.
 However, how would you feel about having a mattress with minimal risk of puncturing in the first place?

 Disadvantages of Rubber Air Mattresses